 The great thing about using projects is that you tackle not just characterization, but theme, plot, setting, symbolism, and much more.
 Plus, they allow students to tap into their creativity.
 Win-win.

 There you go.
-Four characterization activities for high school students.
+Five characterization activities for high school students.
 What’s your favorite way to teach characterization?
 Comment below.

 Looking for an engaging way to study not only characterization in a short story but also plot, theme, and more?
 Subscribe below and receive your FREE short story analysis mini flip book 🙂